srkunze/fork/README.rst

 Exception handling
 ------------------

-Their original (sequential) tracebacks are preserved.
+Original (sequential) tracebacks are preserved.
 That should make debugging easier.
 However, don't try to catch exceptions.
 You better want to exit and see them.
 Use `evaluate` to force evaluation in order to raise potential exceptions.